kazi-kabir/theodinproj/javascript-basics/etch-a-sketch/README.md

-- make grid
+x make grid

-- change colour on mouse over
+- permanently change colour on mouseover
+    - trigger something on mouseover

 - host this somewhere